brianhornsby/kodi-addons/README.md

 @@ -1,4 +1,19 @@
  *** 2.0.6 ***
 +Fixed issue with custom urls not playing.
-[0a07dbf] +Fixed issue with adding stations to xbmc favourites.
+[0a07dbf] +Fixed issue with adding stations to kodi favourites.
 [0261b33] +
 +*** 2.0.5 ***
  Fixed issue with stream url being converted to lowercase.
 [0804367]